Luna Lovegood’s Radish Salad | Harry Potter Inspired Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

 Every year, I dedicate the last week of July to the boy who lived by making delicious recipes and concoctions inspired by the magical world of Harry Potter.
-Today we’re heading out of the kitchen and back to Hogwarts School of Witchcraft and Wizardry for some very magical recipes!
+Today, we’re heading out of the kitchen and back to Hogwarts School of Witchcraft and Wizardry for some very magical recipes inspired by one of my favorite characters.

-Last year I made the ultimate Potter pilgrimage to the actual Hogwarts at the Harry Potter studios in London – so you know I’m serious when it comes to my Harry Potter fandom.
+A few years ago, I made the ultimate Potter pilgrimage to the actual Hogwarts at the Harry Potter studios in London for a VIP studio tour, so you know I’m serious when it comes to my Harry Potter fandom.

 We got to check out all of the original props used in the movies, including Luna’s roaring lion hat!